fossasia/eventyay-tickets/README.rst

 see our supported features in the `feature list`_ in our documentation, and our issues_.

+`pretalx` has regular releases – you can download the latest releases with their respective changelogs on GitHub_ or install pretalx via PyPI_.

 Contributing
 ------------
 If you want to contribute to pretalx, please choose an issue and comment on it